 Business Process Reengineering Phases:

-Business Process Reengineering consultants define objectives, finalize scope, select procedures, kickoff meeting.
+Business Process Reengineering consultants define objectives, finalize scope, select procedures, and kickoff meetings.
 After that, they analyze process issues, do GAP analysis and recommend solutions.

-Blueprint of a new system: Blueprinting involves information requirements, of new business processes.
-New organization structures, HR need, performance monitoring and compensation, technological needs, are also outlined.
+Blueprinting involves information requirements, of new business processes.
+New organization structures, HR needs, performance monitoring and compensation, and technological needs, are also outlined.

 The migration plan would include the establishment of a new organizational structure, detailed training, and reallocation of the workforce, and cut-off dates for implementation.

 Change management and the introduction of new technologies will form an important part and may need the engagement of outside consultants for this specific purpose.

 Business Process Reengineering consultants plan awareness campaigns, communication workshops, and top management workshops.